 SED 4491-92 Guided Independent Research (1 to 3 credit hours) Undergraduate research with attention to critical evaluation of research techniques, methods and procedures.
 Prerequisites: Junior or senior standing with a minimum overall GPA of 3.0, permission of guiding professor, approval of department chair or dean.
 A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
 May not be used to repeat a course for which a grade of D or below has been earned.
 Application forms are available in the Office of University Records.
 Guided independent research may be taken only in the applicant's major or minor field.
 Also see index for "Independent Study and Research.".
-SED 4493-94 Guided Independent Study (1 to 3 credit hours) Supervised study through field or laboratory projects, guided readings, creative endeavors or achievement of specific skills.
-Prerequisites: Junior or senior status, permission of guiding professor, approval of department chair and the dean.
-A written request is to be submitted to the department chair at least two weeks in advance of the term in which study is to be undertaken.
-May not be used to repeat a course for which a grade of D or below has been earned.
-Also see index for "Independent Study and Research.".
-SOCIOLOGY COURSES (SOC) - SOC 2275 Introduction to Sociology (3) Survey of basic sociological concepts and the effect of social phenomena on individuals, groups and institutions.
+SOC 2275 Introduction to Sociology (3) Survey of basic sociological concepts and the effect of social phenomena on individuals, groups and institutions.
 This course will not count toward the required upper level course hours needed for the sociology or social science minor or major.
-Prerequisite for all 3000 and 4000 level courses. - SOC 2280Social Problems in Contemporary Society (3) An examination of conditions that are harmful to society.
-Topics include problems with social institutions, inequality, deviance, and social change.SOC 3332 - SOC 3300 Social Institutions (3) An analysis of several major social institutions, their structural components, processes, and resultant problems.
+Prerequisite for all 3000 and 4000 level courses.
+SOC 2280 Social Problems in Contemporary Society (3) An examination of conditions that are harmful to society.
+Topics include problems with social institutions, inequality, deviance, and social change.
+SOC 3300 Social Institutions (3) An analysis of several major social institutions, their structural components, processes, and resultant problems.
 Group interrelations and social change will be emphasized.
-Prerequisite: SOC 2275. - SOC 3301 Collective Behavior and Social Movements (3) This course provides an in-depth understanding of the dynamics of collective behavior and social movements and focuses both on domestic and global movements.
+Prerequisite: SOC 2275.
+SOC 3301 Collective Behavior and Social Movements (3) This course provides an in-depth understanding of the dynamics of collective behavior and social movements and focuses both on domestic and global movements.
 A variety of social movements and counter movements are considered that span a variety of geographical regions and time periods.
-Prerequisite: SOC 2275. - SOC 3302 Small Groups (3) An overview of the nature of small group dynamics.
-SOC 3346 The course will explore group formation, group processes and group structures, as well as the role of leadership, conformity, power and status within the group.
-Prerequisite: SOC 2275. - SOC 3305 Visual Sociology (3) Visual sociology examines and produces visual perspectives on social life.
+Prerequisite: SOC 2275.
+SOC 3305 Visual Sociology (3) Visual sociology examines and produces visual perspectives on social life.
 It allows one to apply the sociological imagination in telling a visual story about social phenomena.
 Visual sociology utilizes all sorts of visual material in its analysis and methodologies.
-Hands-on use of smart phones and digital cameras will be utilized for applied class projects.
-Prerequisite: SOC 2275.
+Hands-on use of smart phones and digital cameras will be utilized for applied class SOC 3315 Sociology of Popular Music 3) Prerequisite: SOC 2275.

-SOC 3315 Sociology of Rock and Roll (3) Sociological analysis of a very influential and popular music art form, from its origins in the first half of the twentieth century to more contemporary social contests.
-Examines the roles of race relations, social class, gender, inequalities, region, genre, commercial exploitation and technology in the evolution of rock and roll.
+Sociological analysis of a very influential and popular music art form, from its origins in the first half of the twentieth century to more contemporary social contests.
+Examines the roles of race relations, social class, gender, inequalities, region, genre, commercial exploitation and technology in the evolution of popular music.
 Prerequisite: SOC 2275.
-SOC 3316 Sociology of Popular Culture, Mass Media and Society (3) This course will examine popular culture and mass media and the theoretical frameworks that analyze their force in society.
+SOC 3316 Sociology of Popular Culture and Mass Media(3) This course will examine popular culture and mass media and the theoretical frameworks that analyze their force in society.
 Mass media includes everything from television, film, radio, magazines, newspapers and the countless means of mass communication brought about through the Internet.
 Studying the mass media and its impact through popular culture is vital to sociologists given their profound influence on culture and social life.
 Prerequisite: SOC 2275.
-SOC 3323 Juvenile Delinquency (3) An examination of social, economic, psychological, and physiological determinants of young people's behavior as it concerns family, community, and social worker.
-Prerequisite: SOC 2275.
-SOC 3331 Sociology of the Family (3) Analysis of the family as a social institution and as a social group, with emphasis on the impact of the social group, with emphasis on the impact of the changing society on traditional family functions, courtship, role expectations, child rearing, and family stability.
-The course will examine changes in work patterns, marriage, divorce, and cohabitation over time including contemporary problems affecting marital relations and family interactions.
-Race, ethnicity, age, and gender differences will also be addressed.
+SOC 3323 Juvenile Delinquency (3) An examination of social, economic, psychological, and physiological determinants of young people's Co-requisite: SED 4454.
+SED 4481 behavior as it concerns family, community, and social worker.
 Prerequisite: SOC 2275.